"Hi, Everybody, and a Very Pleasant Good Evening to You, Wherever You May Be"

 He was not related to most Dodger fans; but through his unique persona, his stories, and the multiple hours you spent listening to him each day, he was much more than baseball—he was family; you may have never met him, but he was one of those people that you didn't have to have met, to know him, it's like you've known him for years.

 Vin made broadcasting an art form.
 He painted a picture with words.
 You did not have to watch it on TV or be at the game to understand what was happening.
 Vin gave vivid descriptions through words, spoken with anecdotes, and poetry.
 Dodger fans who went to games could not listen to Vin's storytelling—the solution was to bring transistor radios to the games.
-Dodger fans could then experience the atmosphere of being there in person, seeing the action up close, and listening to Vin paint a picture with words through his broadcasts.
-Sometimes there was so much feedback from all the stadium radios; Vin had to tell fans at the game to turn down the volume of their transistor radios.
+Dodger fans could then experience the atmosphere of being in person, seeing the action up close, and listening to Vin paint a picture with words through his broadcasts.
+Sometimes, there was so much feedback from all the stadium radios that Vin had to tell fans at the game to turn down the volume of their transistor radios.